Time Zones in Slovenia

 what currency does Slovenia use?

 Slovenia uses the EUR (Euro).
-This is relevant for travelers paying for hotels, rail tickets, and meals, and for companies issuing invoices, paying contractors, or budgeting business trips to Ljubljana and other Slovenian cities.
+This is relevant for travelers paying for hotels, rail tickets, and meals, as well as for companies issuing invoices, managing procurement, or comparing prices with other euro-area markets.

 what is the dialing code for Slovenia?

 The international dialing code for Slovenia is +386.
-If you are calling a business, hotel, or local contact in Slovenia from abroad, you would begin with +386 before the local number.
+If you are calling a Slovenian number from another country, you enter +386 before the local number, which is useful for contacting hotels, business partners, freight operators, or customer support teams in Slovenia.

 what is the capital of Slovenia?

-which cities in Slovenia use the same time zone?
+do all cities in Slovenia use the same time?